Word count: 492

 How to use Six Thinking Hats

-There are various large companies around the world who use this technique to come up with products, including researchers from Speedo.
+There are various large companies around the world who use this technique to come up with products.
 Here is an example of how the method is typically used:

 - Facts are assembled using the white hat, this tends to be the first part of the process.